 7) Battery life

 Most gamers know better than to use their machines source away from the power source.
 Nevertheless, it is important to buy a machine that can stay with you for at least four hours in normal working conditions and 90 minutes through adrenalin packed combat game.

 It is probably the most overlooked factor when buying laptops.
 It provides security that in case you find the machine to be faulty or not performing as stated in the specs.
 Some vendors, retailers, and manufacturers offer a 3-year warranty on their products.
 Others, however, only provide a one-year guarantee on their products.
 Even more, some manufacturers do not offer to replace goods damaged in transit.

 Finally, begin the search for a gaming laptop by checking the ones listed below

 Comparison Table of the 15 Best Gaming Laptops

-Now that you have come this far, we will simplify your search for a gaming laptop by suggesting 15 options which are the best in 2018.
+Now that you have come this far, we will simplify your search for a gaming laptop by suggesting 15 options which are the best this year.
 Their key specifications are also provided to help you make an informed decision faster.

 Please note that they have been arranged in no particular preference except the alphabetical order.

 |17.3-inch, FHD (1,920 x 1,080) non-touch||Intel core i7||Nvidia GeForce GTX 1080 (8GB GDDR5X)||See lowest price|